MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ```

 7. Wait for the program to end.
 Then review the model output and locate the Model ID in the terminal.
-8. Copy the Model ID from the terminal output.
+8. Copy the Model ID from the terminal output, and paste it somewhere you can easily retrieve it.
 You will use it when analyzing new forms.

+## Test the model created without labels

 Now you're ready use your trained model.
 Notice how you trained your model using files from a storage container URI.
 You could also have trained the model using local files.
 Similarly, you can test your model using forms from a URI or from local files.
 You will test the form model with a local file.

-## Test the model created without labels

 Now that you've got the model ID, you can use it from a client application.
 Once again, you can choose to use **C#** or **Python**.